seanthegeek/yaramail/docs/source/index.md

 There are tools like `msgconvert` that make an attempt to convert a `.msg` file to a standard RFC 822 `.eml` file, and `yaramail` will attempt to use this tool when encountering a `.msg` file if it is installed on the system.
-However, the conversion isn't perfect. `.msg` files store HTML bodies as embedded RTF documents.
-Anomalies are introduced when those bodies are converted, making them unsuitable as forensic samples.
+However, anomalies are introduced during conversion that make the results unsuitable for forensic analysis.

 Instead of using `msgconvert`, use one of these other Outlook clients.